 Another coffeehouse that is worth a visit is El-lord where you can enjoy your drink while listening to the great songs of Umm Kulthum.
 As for food, you can either go into one of the traditional restaurants at Khan Al Khalili or get a small bite from one of the street vendors in the area.

 If you want to get the full experience of the vibrant Cairene streets, Khan Al Khalili is definitely one of the places to visit in Cairo.
 Even if you do not want to buy anything, walking in the alleyways is an experience in itself.
 The market usually opens around 9:00 am and does not close until past midnight.
 Try to avoid going there on Sunday as most of the traders at the market take that day off.

 The Coptic Museum

 Cairo’s charm lies in its diversity.
-It is the city where different religions and cultures exist in beautiful harmony.
-This has been the reality of the cosmopolitan city as long as history can remember.
-A proven example are the famous places and monuments belonging to various civilizations.
-An important witness on Cairo’s diverse history is the Coptic Museum.
+It is a city where different religions and cultures exist in beautiful harmony.
+This has been the reality of the cosmopolitan city for as long as history can remember.
+A proven example is the famous places and monuments belonging to various civilizations.
+An important witness to Cairo’s diverse history is the Coptic Museum.
 Founded in 1908, the Coptic Museum has an abundance of information about Egypt’s early Christian period.
-This makes it one of the interesting places to visit in Cairo.
+This makes it one of the most interesting places to visit in Cairo.